-Trade marks can also be protected by European Union trade marks registered with the European Union Intellectual Property Office (EUIPO), which are valid throughout the 28 EU member states.
+Trade marks can also be protected by European Union trade marks registered with the European Union Intellectual Property Office (EUIPO), which are valid throughout the 27 EU Member States.

 To be registered, an industrial design must:

-Industrial designs are registered with the INPI.
-The INPI will review the application but will not conduct a search of prior rights or published art to ensure the design is new and has an individual character.
+Industrial designs are registered with the INPI, which will review the application but will not conduct a search of prior rights or published art to ensure the design is new and has an individual character.